Pansexuality: History of the term

+In 1878, Machado de Assis, a renowned Brazilian writer of the 19th century, made one of the first known uses to date in Portuguese of the term "omnisexual" for his criticism of the novel O Primo de Basílio by Eça de Queirós.
+The review was published in the newspaper of the time, O Cruzeiro, which, on April 16, 1878, featured a review signed by Eleazar, the pseudonym of Machado de Assis, on the cover of the newspaper.
+Machado de Assis classified the naturalism and lack of sexual filter present in the novel as "reminiscences and allusions of an eroticism that Proudhon would call omnisexual and omnimod".

-Early individuals who displayed Pansexual tendencies include John Wilmot and Friedrich Schiller.
-Although later attributed to Shulamith Firestone, the hybrid words pansexual and pansexualism were first attested in 1914 (spelled pan-sexualism), coined by opponents of Sigmund Freud to denote the idea "that the sex instinct plays the primary part in all human activity, mental and physical".
+Early individuals who displayed pansexual tendencies include John Wilmot and Friedrich Schiller.
+Although later attributed to Shulamith Firestone, the hybrid words "pansexual" and "pansexualism" were first attested in 1914 (spelled "pan-sexualism"), coined by opponents of Sigmund Freud to denote the idea "that the sex instinct plays the primary part in all human activity, mental and physical".
 The term was translated to German as Pansexualismus in Freud's work Group Psychology and the Analysis of the Ego.

-The word pansexual is attested as a term for a variety of attraction, alongside omnisexual (coming from the Latin omnis, "all") and the earlier bisexual, by the 1970s.
+The word "pansexual" is attested as a term for a variety of attraction, alongside "omnisexual" (coming from the Latin omnis, "all") and the earlier "bisexual", by the 1970s.
 Bi Any Other Name states that "pansexual people have been actively involved in the bisexual community since the 1970s."
-The term pansexuality emerged as a term for a sexual identity or sexual orientation in the 1990s, "to describe desires that already existed for many people".
+The term "pansexuality" emerged as a term for a sexual identity or sexual orientation in the 1990s, "to describe desires that already existed for many people".
 Social psychologist Nikki Hayfield states that the term saw early use in BDSM communities.

 In 2010, the pansexual flag was posted on a Tumblr blog to represent the pansexual community.
-It was designed by someone named Jasper Varney.
+It was designed by Jasper Varney.
 The colors are intended to represent attraction and gender spectrum, with cyan for attraction to men, pink for attraction to women, and yellow for attraction to non-binary people.

 Variations on pansexual are beginning to appear in surveys, e.g., panqueer, which combines pansexual with queer, has been used by participants in a study on non-medical impacts of COVID-19.

 Comparison to bisexuality and other sexual identities

 Definitions

-A literal dictionary definition of bisexuality, due to the prefix bi-, is sexual or romantic attraction to two sexes (males and females), or to two genders (men and women).
-Pansexuality, however, composed with the prefix pan-, is the sexual attraction to a person of any sex or gender.
-Using these definitions, pansexuality is defined differently by explicitly including people who are intersex, transgender, or outside the gender binary.
+A literal dictionary definition of bisexuality, due to the prefix "bi-", is sexual or romantic attraction to two sexes (males and females), to two genders (men and women), or attraction to both people of the same gender and different genders.

+Pansexuality, however, composed with the prefix "pan-", is the sexual attraction to a person of any sex or gender.
+Using these definitions, pansexuality is defined differently by explicitly including people who are intersex or outside the gender binary.

-Volume 2 of Cavendish's Sex and Society states that "although the term's literal meaning can be interpreted as 'attracted to everything,' people who identify as pansexual do not usually include paraphilias, such as bestiality, pedophilia, and necrophilia, in their definition" and that they "stress that the term pansexuality describes only consensual adult sexual behaviors."
+Volume 2 of Cavendish's Sex and Society states that "although the term's literal meaning can be interpreted as 'attracted to everything', people who identify as pansexual do not usually include paraphilias, such as bestiality, pedophilia and necrophilia, in their definition", and that they "stress that the term 'pansexuality' describes only consensual adult sexual behaviors."